near-guildnet/near-validators-scoreboard/README.md

 crontab -e
 ```
-# This will run run the collect script every 10 minutes if not a new epoch nothing is done
+# This will run run the collect script every 10 minutes
 */10 * * * * /usr/bin/node /pathto_root_of_app/npm run collect:previous-epoch
-# This will aggregate the stats and generate the html file every hour at the minute 32 if no new data then nothing generated
+# This will aggregate the stats and generate the html file every hour at the minute 32
 32 * * * * python3 /pathto_root_of_app/src/leaderboard.py
 ```